partagexyz/1000fans/README.md

 - ~~Redeploy the contract on a new account 1000fans.testnet. start from scratch with token fan000. re-test all access-keys etc.~~
 - ~~Improve platform's design.~~
 - ~~Add a private chat for fans.~~ ~~fix the chat history saving~~.
 - Smart-contract update:  ~~Allow multiple token holding~~. ~~Remove 1-year-holding-before-sale rule~~.
-Add a paiement system for token sale.
-Anyone can sell their tokens from their dashboard. add function listTokensForSale.
-Batch mint/transfer tokens.
+Add a paiement system: anyone can buy/sell tokens from their console.
+Add function listTokensForSale, and a buy function.
+Batch mint/transfer tokens?
-- Console update: no mint function for public: check ownership and "join the waitlist or check tokens for sale" or "offer your token for sale". display the text lower on the page to match background.
+- Console update: no mint function for public? check ownership and "check tokens for sale" or "offer your token for sale". ~~display the text lower on the page to match background~~.
-- Automate events from query to resident advisor API?
+- Automate events metadata: fetch resident advisor API?
 - Test the platform with a closed group of users on testnet.
 - Update the platform on user feedback.
 - Deploy the contract on mainnet.
-- Automate cloning from main domain 1000fans.xyz

 ### Clone your own 1000fans - Step-by-Step Tutorial:

-To clone and deploy your own version of 1000fans, follow these steps:
+At term, anyone should be able to clone their own 1000fans from the main domain at 1000fans.xyz, with a couple of clicks and forms to fill in their personal data.
+So far, to clone and deploy your own 1000fans, you have to do it manually by following these steps:

 1. **Clone the Repository:**
 ```